connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 In November 2023, we partnered with [Iswe](https://iswe.org/) to convene a group of thinkers and practitioners who work on public engagement, data and AI to explore interventions that could support greater deliberative governance of technology.
 We explored three main challenges:

 * Decision makers are often not convinced that they should be listening to public voices in the shaping of data and AI
 * Running an effective deliberation on AI requires good background materials - focusing on the right topics, and recognising the different frames applied to discussion of AI
 * Running a powerful deliberation on AI requires tailored facilitation

 You can [access the full workshop notes here](https://docs.google.com/document/d/1jk0DwrqiX6GhbmwPetKsF6e-ZRt2tAeTgORSQwNO4mo/view) or [review the summary on our website](/events/2023-11-22-deliberative-governance-data-and-ai).

 Photos of the Design Lab exploring resources for public deliberation.
+{% endcapture %}
+{% capture article %}
+{% include content.html content=text %}
+{% endcapture %}
+{% include section.html content=article %}

 {% capture title %}
 ## Policy and advocacy on data and AI
 {% endcapture %}
 {% include section-title.html title=title align="left" %}

+{% capture text %}
 **We provide evidence-based public policy recommendations and language to create an environment for collective and participatory data governance.**

 Our strategy to shape the UK's data and AI policy towards equitable outcomes consists of three workstreams: catalysing a powerful civil society community, policy development and deep dives into strategic verticals.
 We take what we learn in the UK into the wider international community to develop joint approaches and action.